hylang/hy/docs/tutorial.rst

     (test 1 2 :d "y")             ; => [1, 2, None, 'y', ()]

-Note that unlike Python, Hy doesn't always evaluate function arguments (or the items in a literal list, or the items in a literal dictionary, etc.) in the order they appear in the code.
+Note that unlike Python, Hy doesn't always evaluate function arguments (or the items in a literal list, or the items in a literal dictionary, etc.) :ref:`in the order they appear in the code <order-of-eval>`.
 But you can always force a particular evaluation order with :hy:func:`do`, or with other macros that provide an implicit :hy:func:`do`, like :hy:func:`when <hy.core.macros.when>` or :hy:func:`fn`.

 Define classes with :hy:func:`defclass`::